nhunghoang/dev_agentp/README.md

  - Python/3.8.6
  - R/4.0.5

-**A)** First, clone the AGENT-P repository (currently called `neurogen`).
+**A)** First, clone the AGENT-P repository (currently called `dev_agentp`).
 Note that for this beta version, you'll need to be able to import classes that exist in this repo.
 ```
-git clone --recurse-submodules git@github.com:nhunghoang/neurogen.git
+git clone --recurse-submodules git@github.com:nhunghoang/dev_agentp.git
 ```

 **B)** Download and extract the TWAS `models.tar.gz` file into the main level of the repository. [[link to file]](https://drive.google.com/file/d/1llysnSFOut3E_g1omlgQfi-N5fptuuLa/view?usp=sharing)
 ```
-cd neurogen
+cd dev_agentp
 tar -xvzf models.tar.gz
 ```

 **C)** I recommend running AGENT-P in a python virtual environment with the following python packages.
-If using `pip`, you can call `pip install -r neurogen/requirements.txt`.
+If using `pip`, you can call `pip install -r dev_agentp/requirements.txt`.

  - numpy >= 1.23.5
  - pandas >= 1.5.3